-The Group has entered into a license with Red Leaf Resources Inc, which owns the EcoShaleTM extraction process, to use this unique and environmentally sensitive technology to extract oil from the Group's leases.
-Having built and tested a small pilot plant, Red Leaf is now planning production with a full scale plant producing 9,800 barrels of oil per day (bopd).
+TomCo has entered into a license with Red Leaf Resources Inc ("Red Leaf"), which owns the EcoShaleTM extraction process, to use this unique and environmentally sensitive technology to extract oil from the Group's leases.
+Having built and tested a pilot plant in 2008, Red Leaf is currently completing its permitting for the Seep Ridge project.
+Following this, Red Leaf is expected to start constructing a one-off Early Production System capsule, which is 75% of the planned full scale commercial capsules used to produce 9,800 barrels of oil per day (bopd), to demonstrate scalability of the process and economic viability of its Utah projects.
 The technology produced by Red Leaf is currently unique within the marketplace and until extraction commences, the viability of this technology will not be determinable.
-Once the viability of this technology has been determined, the Group intends to build and operate a similar EcoShaleTM plant on its Holliday Block lease,
+Once the viability of this technology has been determined, the Group intends to build and operate a similar EcoShaleTM plant on its Holliday Block lease.